spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-merchant-feature-overview/marketplace-merchant-feature-overview.md

 {% info_block infoBox "Note" %}

-The merchant profile page is available only if the merchant is [Active](#merchant-statuses) .
+The merchant profile page is available only if the merchant is [Active](#merchant-statuses).

 {% endinfo_block %}